SQLCODE917/mcp-langchain/knower/README.md

 Success! chunk debugging showed that for exact match, number of chunks was reduced from 11 to 4(!), and for open ended queries, the ranking was improved by boosting more relevant chunks.

+Addendum:
+Introduced a chunking lower limit to keep small functions as is.
+512 tokens is (assuming 1.2~1.5 tokens per word), 350~420 words, maybe 30~40 lines of Python code.
+That's pretty much the ideal function size, isn't it?
+Keep those intact and don't split them into multiple chunks.

 ## Known limitations

 - Does not support polyglot codebases - .py only